nikeshad254/chai-react-projects/README.md

 ## 3: currencyConverter
   a app to convert currency using api<br>
   made using custom hooks and fetch api, useID , tailwind, typescript and other basic hooks

+## 4: themeToggler
+  a app that shows github profile and toggles theme of site made using shadcn-ui, tailwind, typescript, context api, github api